tslenter/RSX-RSC/README.md

  Do you really wish to run this command? (yes/no) [no]:
  > yes (yes should be answered)

+Default user: rs
+Default password: password
 ```
 To supply feedback send an email to: info@remotesyslog.com or ronald.gerits@remotesyslog.com.

+Limitations:
+1) Username and password cannot be changed.
+2) Only a text based string search

 Currently under development (not available within the beta):
 1) User management